hazelcast/hazelcast-jet-reference-manual/docs/040_Work_with_Jet/040_Implement_Your_Aggregate_Operation.md

 of input types is variable, the general `AggregateOperation` type cannot statically capture them and we need separate subtypes.
-We decided to statically support up to three input types; if you need more, you'll have to resort to the less typesafe, general `AggregateOperation`.
+We decided to statically support up to three input types; if you need more, you'll have to resort to the less type-safe, general `AggregateOperation`.

 Let us now study a use case that calls for co-grouping.
 We are interested in the behavior of users in an online shop application and